hukevinxiaochen/fs-react-bp/README.markdown

 * starts in production with `start` script
 * can test the application by running `test` script
   * uses mocha and chai, with enzyme for react
+* Uses redux and react-redux to manage state
+  * has dev friendly `redux-logger` middleware too
+  * Folks can use either hooks or connect to access redux store in react components
+* Bundles CSS using webpack and with help of css-loader and style-loader
+* Use express as our API server
+  * Use logging middleware
+  * Use static file serving middleware
+  * Use parsing middleware
+  * Handle 404s
+  * Handle 500s
+  * Send index.html

 ## REQUIRED by Me
 * `.eslintrc.js` - using airbnb config.